About

 WORLDWIDE

-The Connections Group is a supportive, community-based mental health group designed to help people build meaningful social connections through shared interests and experiences.
-Rather than focusing on therapy-style discussion alone, Connections brings people together through interest-based events such as book groups, walking meetups, photography outings, and other shared activities.
-These experiences create natural opportunities for conversation, relationship-building, and helping members strengthen social support in ways that feel comfortable and authentic.
+Connections Club is a community-based offering focused on building social connection through shared interests and experiences.
+The club brings people together through interest-based events such as book groups, walking meetups, photography outings, and other shared activities.